 The Rancho La Brea (RLB) tar pits trapped and preserved numerous floral and faunal specimens from a variety of time intervals and are a perfect place to test the hypothesis of short-term change in response to climate on timescales of thousands of years.
-The RLB tar pits house large samples of fossil birds numbering nearly 250,000 bird specimens representing 139 species, of which 23 bird species are extinct.
-The tar pits produce a huge sample of fossil birds with over 85,000 individual bones representing at least 133 species (including 19 extinct species)(Howard, 1962).
+The RLB tar pits house large samples of fossil birds numbering nearly 250,000 bird specimens representing 139 species, of which 23 bird species are extinct (Howard, 1962).
 The tar pits were particularly suited for trapping and preserving delicate bird bones, typically resulting in large samples of many bones from a variety of time intervals (Akersten et al., 1983; Stock and Harris, 1992; Friscia et al., 2008).
 Recent radiocarbon dating of pits has been conducted and allowed for more accurate estimates of dates (Marcus and Berger, 1984; O’Keefe et al., 2009) along with the temporal sequences of the deposits, allowing for correlation to climatic cycles during certain parts of the late Pleistocene.
-Many of the pits have also been radiocarbon dated (Marcus and Berger, 1984; O’Keefe et al., 2009), so we known the temporal sequence of the pits, and which ones correspond to certain parts of the late Pleistocene climatic cycles.
-Before radiocarbon dating, the age of pits was merely guesswork, or they were given a sequence based on “trends” in size between pits (Menard, 1947; Nigra and Lance, 1947) that have not proven to be real (Madan et al., 2011; Prothero et al., 2012).

 The RLB tar pits also preserve the climatic record in southern California at the time they formed, based upon data from gastropods (snails), pollen, plant macrofossils, and oxygen isotopes (Warter, 1976; Coltrain et al., 2004; Ward et al., 2005).
 The best record of this time interval comes from deep-sea cores drilled just offshore in the California continental shelf.
 Based on pollen grains analyzed by Heusser (1998), there was a change from oak and chaparral vegetation about 59 ka to pine-juniper-cypress woodlands at 24 ka, then to a closed-cone juniper-ponderosa forest with abundant winter snow during the last glacial maximum (24-14 ka).
 During the glacial-interglacial transition from 14 to 10 ka, the landscape returned to dominant oak-chaparral and coastal sagebrush with pulses of alder.
 In the past 10,000 years, the region has been vegetated by the modern assemblage of oak-chaparral-herbaceous vegetation.
 According to oxygen and carbon isotopic analysis (Coltrain et al., 2004), there was increased seasonal aridity during the last interglacial and previous glacial.